1. Help Us to Put Things Right

 13. Financial Ombudsman Service (FOS)

-We recognise that from time to time you may have a complaint.
+We recognise that, like all organisations, from time to time things can go wrong, and we do not provide the standards of service that we have set ourselves.
 We are especially keen to hear about such instances since they provide us with an opportunity to put things right and to learn from our mistakes.
 That way, we can get it right next time.

 Handling complaints quickly, fairly and helpfully is a key part of our approach to service delivery.
 Examples of complaints about a service provided by Link FX PLC might include: